-The Company has entered into employment contracts with Thomas W. Florsheim, Jr. and John W. Florsheim whereby, for services to be rendered, their employment will be continued until December 31, 2013, at salary levels to be determined and reviewed periodically.
+The Company has entered into employment contracts with Thomas W. Florsheim, Jr. and John W. Florsheim whereby, for services to be rendered, their employment will be continued until December 31, 2016, at salary levels to be determined and reviewed periodically.
 These contracts provide, among other things, that a lump sum amount equal to slightly less than three times his base amount compensation (as defined in Section 280G of the Internal Revenue Code) will be paid to Thomas W. Florsheim, Jr. and John W. Florsheim, respectively, as severance pay, in the event the Company terminates his employment without cause or he terminates his employment following a change of control of the Company.
 A "change of control" is defined in the employment agreements as: a change in control of more than 15% of the shares of the Company; the replacement of two or more directors by persons not nominated by the Board of Directors; any enlargement of the size of the Board of Directors if the change was not supported by the existing Board of Directors; a merger, consolidation or transfer of assets of the Company; or a substantial change in his responsibilities.
-In the event Thomas W. Florsheim, Jr. or John W. Florsheim is prevented from performing his duties by reason of permanent disability, his normal salary will be discontinued and a disability salary of 75% of his then current salary will be paid until December 31, 2013.
+In the event Thomas W. Florsheim, Jr. or John W. Florsheim is prevented from performing his duties by reason of permanent disability, his normal salary will be discontinued and a disability salary of 75% of his then current salary will be paid until December 31, 2016.

 Also, in the event Thomas W. Florsheim, Jr. or John W. Florsheim dies prior to the termination of his employment under the contract, a death benefit equal to his salary at the annual rate being paid to him at the date of death will be paid to a designated beneficiary for a three-year period.
-As of March 1, 2011, the annual salary of Thomas W. Florsheim, Jr. is \$563,500 and John W. Florsheim's annual salary is \$538,000.
+As of April 3, 2014, the annual salary of Thomas W. Florsheim, Jr. is \$591,100 and John W. Florsheim's annual salary is \$565,200.

-The Company has change of control agreements with two executives, John Wittkowske and Peter Grossman.
-These contracts provide that a lump sum equal to slightly less than three times his annual compensation (as defined in Section 280G of the Internal Revenue Code), calculated with respect to the three taxable year period ending before the date the change of control occurs, will be paid as severance pay in the event of a change of control.
-The change of control agreements define a "change of control" as an event in which:
+The Company has a change of control agreement with John Wittkowske.
+This contract provides that a lump sum equal to slightly less than three times his annual compensation (as defined in Section 280G of the Internal Revenue Code), calculated with respect to the three taxable year period ending before the date the change of control occurs, will be paid as severance pay in the event of a change of control.
+The change of control agreement defines a "change of control" as an event in which:

-- (1) more than 30% of the voting power of the outstanding stock of the Company is directly or indirectly controlled by a person or group of persons other than the members of the family of Thomas W. Florsheim and their descendents or trusts; - (2) all or substantially all of the operating assets of the Company have been sold; or - (3) a majority of the Company's Board of Directors is replaced during any 12-month period by directors whose appointment or election is not endorsed by a majority of the members of the Company's Board of Directors before the date of the appointment or election.
+- (1) more than 30% of the voting power of the outstanding stock of the Company is directly or indirectly controlled by a person or group of persons (other than a group consisting of the members of the family of Thomas W. Florsheim and their descendents or trusts); - (2) all or substantially all of the operating assets of the Company have been sold; or - (3) a majority of the Company's Board of Directors is replaced during any 12-month period by directors whose appointment or election is not endorsed by a majority of the members of the Company's Board of Directors before the date of the appointment or election.

-As of March 1, 2011, Mr. Wittkowske's annual salary is \$332,000 and Mr. Grossman's annual salary is \$328,000.
+As of April 3, 2014, Mr. Wittkowske's annual salary is \$364,000.